lucee/lucee-docs/docs/03.reference/01.functions/ormclearsession/function.md

 id: function-ormclearsession
 categories:
 - orm
-description: 'Removes all the entities that are loaded or created in the session. '
+description: 'Removes all the entities that are loaded or created in the session.'
 ---

 Removes all the entities that are loaded or created in the session.